Gemini (language model): Nano Banana

+On release, Nano Banana became a viral Internet sensation on social media, particularly for its photorealistic "3D figurine" images.
 Following its release, Nano Banana was made available in the Gemini app, Google AI Studio, and through Vertex AI.
 According to Google, it helped attract over 10 million new users to the Gemini app and facilitated more than 200 million image edits within weeks of launch.

+The model lets users change hairstyles, backdrops, and mix photos with natural language cues.
+Subject consistency allows the same person or item to be recognized across revisions of an image.
+Multi-image fusion joins photographs into one seamless output, and world knowledge allows context-aware changes.
+It also provides SynthID watermarking, which is an invisible digital signature in outputs to identify AI-generated information.
+Multi-image fusion joins photographs into one seamless output, and world knowledge allows context-aware changes.
 People started to connect Nano Banana with a viral craze in which people turned their selfies into 3D figurines that looked like toys.
 The event circulated quickly on sites like Instagram and X (previously Twitter).
 By adding the model to X, users could tag Nano Banana directly in posts to make photos from prompts, which made it even more popular.